WisTex/Expat-Open-Source-License/README.md

 To circumvent that, we are just making it illegal to use our code in any country that imposes such obligations or liabilities, or in any manner that would impose obligations or liabilities on the copyrightholder or its contributors.

 Our justification?
 We are giving our code away for *free*, and we have to pay our bills somehow.
 And paying someone $10,000 to do a security audit of our software, when we don't even make $10,000 from the software ourselves, is not something we are willing to do.
+We should not be penalized for giving code away for free.

 To protect yourself from fines and liability, it is recommended that you adopt this license instead of the MIT license.